thraxil/frontdesk/README.markdown

 location and use that to set up HTTP Basic auth for the chat logs.
 (The assumption is that you still want your links page open to the public)

+### FRONTDESK_HANDLE_FILE

+File containing mapping of IRC nicks to twitter handles so it can credit the appropriate user when tweeting a link.
+Contents would look something like:

+    nick1,mytwitterhandle
+    nick2,another

+Ie, just a very simple CSV file with IRC nick, and Twitter handle as columns.

+### FRONTDESK_TWITTER_OAUTH_TOKEN, FRONTDESK_TWITTER_OAUTH_SECRET, FRONTDESK_TWITTER_CONSUMER_KEY, FRONTDESK_TWITTER_CONSUMER_SECRET

+Oauth credentials for connecting to Twitter.
+You will need to [register](https://apps.twitter.com/) and create a new token.

+### FRONTDESK_BITLY_ACCESS_TOKEN

+Access token for Bitly, if you want your links shortened.
+Again, [regist](https://bitly.com/a/oauth_apps) and create a generic access token.

 ## Bugs/Issues